Taking care of your popup camper is an important task that should not be taken for granted.

 This debate stems from the fact that the canvas is made of a different material to the rest of the camper and that material is canvas.

-The below is a step by step guide on how to paint your popup camper canvas
+Below is a step-by-step guide on how to paint your popup camper canvas

 - Clean the canvas.
 This can be done using a rag and some soapy water.
 Doing this will ensure that you have a clear and clean surface to paint on.

-- Once thoroughly clean, you have to give it enough time to dry.
+- Once thoroughly cleaned, you have to give it enough time to dry.
 It has to be 100% dry.

 - You can now apply your paint.
 You must utilize a standard brush and use acrylic paint in small amounts.
 If utilized moderately, it will remain flexible.